-Brands in the cosmetics sector come in contact with some unique challenges when it comes to selling products online.
+Brands in the cosmetic sector come in contact with some unique challenges when it comes to selling products online.
 Namely, how can you show online customers how well your products really work when cosmetic purchases come down to each individual’s skin, hair, or body?

 Motivate shoppers by showing how other people use your products